HuntingBot/apgsearch/README.md

 Windows users (pre-Windows 10, Cygwin)
 --------------------------------------

-Install Cygwin64 (from http://cygwin.com), ensuring that the following are checked in the list of plugins to install:
+Install Cygwin64 (from https://cygwin.com), ensuring that the following are checked in the list of plugins to install:

  - git
  - make
  - gcc-g++
- - python2
+ - python (2 or 3)

 Open a Cygwin terminal, which will behave identically to a Linux terminal but run inside Windows.
 This reduces your problem to the above case.